Is It Safe To Use Benzoyl Peroxide While Breastfeeding?

 2. Which is better for treating acne, benzoyl or salicylic?

 Both benzoyl peroxide and salicylic acid attack specific acne-causing sources.
-Salicylic acid has been proven effective against acne caused by hormonal changes, while benzoyl peroxide is good for combatting black and whiteheads.
+Salicylic acid during breastfeeding has been proven effective against acne caused by hormonal changes, while benzoyl peroxide is good for combatting black and whiteheads.
 Benzoyl peroxide is an antibacterial agent and salicylic acid primarily treats clogged skin.
 It is best to use both skincare products to determine the perfect fit for specific skin concerns.

 3. Can I use anything else instead of benzoyl peroxide while nursing?